-- The introduces the two wizard products: RMS Wizard Tools and RMS Wizard Kit. - The section "RMS Wizard Tools" describes the architecture and functions of the RMS Wizard Tools. - The section "RMS Wizard Kit" describes the architecture and functions of the RMS Wizard Kit.
+- The section "RMS configuration overview" introduces the two wizard products: RMS Wizard Tools and RMS Wizard Kit. - The section "RMS Wizard Tools" describes the architecture and functions of the RMS Wizard Tools. - The section "RMS Wizard Kit" describes the architecture and functions of the RMS Wizard Kit.